 The Union Chapel, Uphill was opened on 29th May 1833 and the congregation celebrated the opening of their first permanent Union Chapel, which had cost £400.
 It remains today a symbol of dedicated worship in a growing community

-Here we have Then, Now, A while back and Then again!
+Here we have Then, Now, and Now again!
 The White Horse Inn, Uphill (White Horse Hill) can be traced back to 1802, when Henry Barber was the landlord.
-The pub is still there today, and has recently been refurbished.
-Hosts in 2012 are Barry, Barbara & Beverley Adamson, and it is great to see that they have put on an updated porch in the style of the old one.
-According to the photo on the right, it looks as if they once added an annex to the left of the building, then later removed it again.
+The pub is still there today, and has been refurbished.
+Hosts in 2012 were Barry, Barbara & Beverley Adamson, and it is great to see that they put on an updated porch in the style of the old one.
+Not sure who is the current Landlord now in 2025, but should they contact me, I will definitely add their name.

 Now here's a few more from Alan Taylor's wonderful collection